United States Savings Bonds: History

 On February 1, 1935, President Franklin D. Roosevelt signed legislation that allowed the U.S. Department of the Treasury to sell a new type of security, called the savings bond, to encourage saving during the Great Depression.
 The first Series A savings bond was issued a month later, with a face value of $25.
 They were marketed as a safe investment that was accessible to everyone.
 Series B, C, and D bonds followed over the next few years.

 Series E bonds, referred to as Defense Bonds, were a major source of financing in the period just before U.S. entry into World War II.
 On April 30, 1941, Roosevelt purchased the first Series E bond from Treasury Secretary Henry Morgenthau Jr.; the next day, they were made available to the public.
 After the attack on Pearl Harbor, Defense Bonds became known as War Bonds.
 Stamps featuring a Minuteman statue design in denominations of 10¢, 25¢, 50¢, $1, and $5 were also sold to be collected in booklets which, when filled, could be exchanged to purchase interest-bearing Series E bonds.
 All the revenue received from the bonds went directly to support the war effort.

 After the war ended, savings bonds became popular with families, with purchasers waiting to redeem them so the bonds would grow in value.
 To help sustain post-war sales, they were advertised on television, films, and commercials.
 When John F. Kennedy was president, he encouraged Americans to purchase them, which stimulated a large enrollment in savings bonds.
 By 1976, President Ford helped celebrate the 35th anniversary of the U.S. savings bond program.

 In 1990, Congress created the Education Savings Bond program which helped Americans finance a college education.
 A bond purchased on or after January 1, 1990, is tax-free (subject to income limitations) if used to pay tuition and fees at an eligible institution.

 In 2002, the Treasury Department started changing the savings bond program by lowering interest rates and closing its marketing offices.
 As of January 1, 2012, financial institutions no longer sell paper savings bonds.
 That year, the Department of the Treasury's Bureau of the Public Debt made savings bonds available for purchasing and redeeming online.
-U.S. savings bonds are now only sold in electronic form at a Department of the Treasury website, TreasuryDirect, with the exception that paper Series I savings bonds can be purchased with a portion of a federal income tax refund using Form 8888.
+U.S. savings bonds are now only sold in electronic form at a Department of the Treasury website, TreasuryDirect.

+As of 2023, redeeming paper savings bonds is very difficult, as most banks decline to do so.
+The New York Times reported that the reasons banks gave for this were "the equivalent of 'sorry, we just don’t feel like it.'"
+Where bonds are accepted, redeeming them can be a very onerous and time-consuming process.